fubar2/toolfactory-galaxy-server/README.md

 ## If things go wrong or if the Appliance is no longer needed

-1. Delete the `...compose/export` directory - you will need `sudo rm -rf export/*`
+1. Delete the `...compose/export` directory - you will need `sudo rm -rf export/*` and perhaps `sudo rm -rf export/.d*`

-2. Then you can delete the parent git or wget `toolfactory-galaxy-server` directory
+2. Then you can delete the parent `toolfactory-galaxy-server` directory

-3. Use `docker system prune` and respond `y` to the prompt to clean up any damaged containers.
+3. Use `docker system prune` and respond `y` to the prompt to clean up any damaged or dangling images and containers.

-4. Remove all the docker images in the usual way.
+4. Remove all the `quay.io/fubar2/toolfactory*` docker images in the usual way.

+5. Use `docker volume prune` and respond `y` to the prompt to remove the shared galaxy-central and /etc/galaxy volumes.

-## Security - why this Appliance is not suitable for exposing on the public internet
+## Security - why this Appliance does not belong on the public internet

 See [the notes on Appliance security considerations.](https://github.com/fubar2/toolfactory-galaxy-server/tree/main/compose#readme)

 ## Why is the Appliance complicated?

 The ToolFactory is a Galaxy tool, but it installs newly generated tools automatically into the local Galaxy server.
-This is not normally possible because a tool cannot normally escape Galaxy's job execution environment isolation in order to write to the server's configuration files so the new tool appears in the tool menu and is installed in the TFtools directory, in the normal Galaxy tools directory.

-The Appliance is configured so the ToolFactory and the Planemo test tool can use remote procedure calls to do what tools cannot normally do.
-It runs in a separate container.
+This is not normally possible because a tool cannot escape Galaxy's job execution environment isolation.
+The ToolFactory needs to write to the normally forbidden server's configuration so the new tool appears in the tool menu and is installed in the TFtools directory which is a subdirectory of the Galaxy tools directory.
+The Appliance is configured so the ToolFactory and the Planemo test tool use remote procedure calls (RPC using rpyc) to do what tools cannot normally do.
+The rpyc server runs in a separate container.
 Without it, tool installation and testing are difficult to do inside Galaxy tools.
 Use outside the privacy of a developer desktop is strongly discouraged for that reason.